 Directory services allow the same user to belong to multiple groups.
 As a result, a single user may exist in groups that are managed by different delegated administration roles.
-The same situation exists with domains and organizational units.
+The same situation exists with domains (OUs).

-Additionally, it is possible for a user to be managed by one role, and belong to a group, domain, or organizational unit that is managed by a different role.
-If the administrators
+Additionally, it is possible for a user to be managed by one role, and belong to a group or domain (OU) that is managed by a different role.
+If the administrators for both of these roles are logged on simultaneously, the administrator responsible for the user could apply policy to that user at the same time as the administrator responsible for the group applies policy to the individual members of the group.